atsupi/typescript-phaser3-reversi/README.md

-# Reversi in TypeScript using Phaser3 library
+# Reversi game in TypeScript using Phaser3 library

 ## Run Reversi